 Lip lift surgery is typically performed in-office using local anesthesia to decrease any potential discomfort.
 To begin the procedure, Dr. Boynton will make a tiny incision hidden in a natural crease along the base of the nose.
-He will then remove a small quantity of skin and slightly elevate and evert the upper lip.
-Lastly, the incision will be closed with a “tension-free” technique that helps to significantly minimize any potential scarring.
+With the endonasal lip lift technique, Dr. Boynton will create skin flaps under the nose and utilize a special suturing technique that can elevate and evert the upper lip while reducing tension.
+This technique can ultimately minimize any potential scarring while producing noticeable improvement in the lip’s fullness and “pout.”
 If the corners of the patient’s mouth are downturned, Dr. Boynton can also conduct what is called a “corner lip lift,” if desired.
 To do this, he will remove a tiny amount of skin near the corners of the lips, restoring a more youthful neutral or slightly upturned angle.

 The entire procedure usually takes about 30 minutes or less to complete, and as an in-office treatment, patients are able to return home following surgery.